ElektraInitiative/libelektra/doc/tutorials/notifications.md

 }
 ```

-The variable `keyValue` will be automatically updated if the key in the
+After calling `elektraNotificationRegisterInt` the variable `keyValue` will be
+automatically updated if the key in the program above is changed by another
-program above is changed by another program (e.g. by using the `kdb` CLI
+program (e.g. by using the `kdb` CLI command).
-command).
+For automatic updates to work transport plugins have to be in place either at
+a mountpoint above the configuration or mounted globally.

 ### Callbacks